-Relâche, Philadelphia’s internationally-renowned new music ensemble, continues its new three-concert series, “New Sounds and Cinema,” featuring both commissioned music and live accompaniment to old silent films, at the Penn Museum.
+These performances conclude this season’s popular three-concert series, “New Sounds and Cinema,” featuring both commissioned music and live accompaniment to old silent films, at the Penn Museum.

 Relâche concert tickets are just $10 for Penn Museum members; $15 for the general public, in advance or at the door, while supplies last. $10 for Penn students with PennCard at the door.
 Your ticket includes admission to the museum collections one hour prior to the performance time.